fedfedmedved/quanttop-thesis/src/chapter1 no name.md

 : A double a manifold with a boundary is bla glued along their boundaries.
 A double is a manifold without a boundary.

 \begin{observation} \label{Any manifold with a boundary admits a Riemannian metric.}
 A double of a manifold $M$ admits a Reimannian metric.
-Selecting a metric and restricting to $M$ yields a Riemmanian metric on $M$.
+Selecting a metric and restricting to $M$ yields a Riemmanian metric on $M$. cite stackexchange because credit should be given where credit is due.
 \end{observation}

-\section*{Derivative of a differentiable map w.r.t. the metric}
+### Derivative of a differentiable map w.r.t. the metric
 In this section we want to learn how to find Lipschitz constants for a given differentiable map between manifolds.
 We want learn how to compute the differential directly using the corresponding metrics, with respect to a given parametrization As usual we will equip our spaces with the length metric

-Equipping our spaces with a specific metric allows for explicit computations of c'(t) for a given curve c(t), explicit computations of lengths of tangent vectors etc. In particular it allows us to compute partial derivatives w.r.t. to our chosen parametrization as local dilation and to give an upper bound to dilation of a given map between manifolds.
+Equipping our spaces with a specific metric allows for explicit computations of c'(t) for a given curve c(t), explicit computations of lengths of tangent vectors etc. In particular it allows us to compute partial derivatives w.r.t. to our chosen parametrization as local dilation and to give an upper bound for dilation of a given map between manifolds.

 THIS IS STILL HORRIBLE - REWRITE!